HiaslTiasl/it/README.md

 ## Why

-It is inspired by other libraries such as [lodash](https://lodash.com/), [Ramda](http://ramdajs.com/), and the [Java 8 Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html).
-It provides the following features:
+*It* is inspired by other libraries such as [lodash](https://lodash.com/), [Ramda](http://ramdajs.com/), and the [Java 8 Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html). *It* provides the following features:
 - Perform multiple operations on data.
-- Build sequences of operations
+- Build sequences of operations.
 - Reuse operation sequences for multiple data collections.
+- Manage stateful operations.
 - Keep full control over shortcut fusion and intermediate results.
 - Small and simple.

 ## Usage

-This is a general guide about how to use it.
+This is a general guide about how to use *it*.
 For a detailled API description see [the code](it.js) itself.

 You can iterate collections and perform some operations using higher order functions such as `map` and `reduce`.